 Whitewater Safety: Avoiding Carabiner Entrapment Hazards

 It is vital to ensure that your gear, and the way you carry it, does not create additional or avoidable hazards on the river.
-I personally know several guides who have had very close calls involving unlocked carabiners.
+As an ACA-certified instructor and veteran guide, I personally know several professionals who have had very close calls involving unlocked carabiners.
 Non-locking carabiners are extremely dangerous if they are not carried inside a pocket or within a gear bag.
-While locking carabiners are a better choice, you must remember to actually lock them if they are exposed.
-I prefer self-locking carabiners as they remove the potential of forgetting to lock them, though even these require care to ensure they do not accidentally unlock due to your body's motion.
+For technical lines like those found in the Upper Ocoee Guidebook, gear discipline is a prerequisite for safety.

 Additionally, guide belts clipped to the outside of rafts or worn loosely around your waist are significant entrapment hazards.
 A guide belt on the outside of a raft can easily snag a commercial guest or another boater during a swim.
-Civil liability is a concern, but the damage an avoidable accident does to your conscience is far worse.
+Understanding inherent river risks means eliminating the ones you can control through proper gear management.